 I, too, have thought this way.
 While I’ve willingly invested in piano lessons where I exclusively practiced music written by others, I’ve also rejected a job offer to teach at a school that used scripted instruction because I didn’t want to be treated like a robot.
 But after more than a decade of teaching middle schoolers, training teachers, and designing lessons for schools all over the world, I’ve changed my tune.

-Today, I work for Bridge International Academies (Bridge), an organisation that aims to help children in low- and middle-income countries access a high-quality early childhood and elementary education.
+Today, I work for Bridge , an organisation that aims to help children in low- and middle-income countries access a high-quality early childhood and elementary education.
 Around the world, there are approximately 264 million children not in school, plus 330 million in school but not learning.
 Bridge is complementing the work of governments and others to help address this imbalance in the supply of quality education.
 We are an organisation that uses detailed lesson guides.
 We give local African and Indian teachers a handheld e-reader device, and we train and support them to use the structured lessons.
-Our detailed lesson guides are being used by both Bridge and government teachers in places like Liberia, Nigeria, Uganda, Kenya and southeast India.
+Our detailed lesson guides are being used by our community school teachers in Nigeria, Uganda, Kenya and southeast India.

 Here are three reasons why I’ve changed my tune about lesson design:

 1. Guided instruction doesn’t sound or feel robotic.